charlottegiseleweil/viewerTemplate/README.md

 import React from "react";

 function NewPage(props) {
-  return (<div>Place your Html code here</div>);
+  return (<div>Place your JSX code here</div>);
 }

 export default NewPage;
 ```

-The return statement in this component will include all Html code you want to display on this page. _props_ is a handle to whatever properties you want to link to the component.
+The return statement in this component will include all JSX code you want to display on this page ([JSX](https://reactjs.org/docs/introducing-jsx.html) is very similar to HTML). _props_ is a handle to whatever properties you want to link to the component.

 2. Make a link in the menu <br/>
    Open `App.js` and start by including the new page in your list of imports. <br/>